Be Kind: Spreading the love to boost your mental health

 2. Being kind to the people closest to us

-The current situation has made many of us realise just how much we love and appreciate our family and friends – something that may have been taken for granted before.
+The effects of the pandemic have made many of us realise just how much we love and appreciate our family and friends – something that may have been taken for granted before.
 Show them you care by making time for them.

-If you have a camera on your phone or computer, you can video chat with loved ones.
-People have been getting really creative with their video calls.
-Here’s a list of some of our favourite ideas that you could try yourself:
+Make time to chat with loved ones.
+Here’s a list of some of our favourite ideas that you could try yourself, both virtually and in person!:

 board game or quiz night – you could make the topics based on the things you’re all passionate about